-During fiscal 2012, Mr. Donahue received a salary of \$505,003 which had not been increased since 2008.
+During fiscal 2013, Mr. Donahue received a salary of \$525,013.
 In setting Mr. Donahue's salary and target bonus award, the Committee relies on market-competitive pay data and the strong belief that the Chief Executive Officer significantly and directly influences Cohu's overall performance.
 The Committee also considers the overall compensation policies discussed above.
-On January 19, 2013, the Committee increased Mr. Donahue's salary to \$525,000.
-As explained under "Executive Incentive Bonus Plan" above, applying the bonus formula put into place at the beginning of fiscal 2012 to Cohu's actual performance for the year a resulted in a bonus to Mr. Donahue of \$252,500.
+As explained under "Executive Incentive Bonus Plan" above, applying the bonus formula put into place at the beginning of fiscal 2013 to Cohu's actual performance for the year resulted in a bonus to Mr. Donahue of \$223,125.